This first step for successful blackhead removal is extracting the ones that already exist. This is instant blackhead extraction.

-To use an extractor for nose blackheads, you need to adjust the angle.
+To use an extractor on your nose adjust the angle.
 It can be difficult to place the whole loop over blockages in the side of your nose.
 So, use the edge of the loop and ease it out.

-Again, using the “scraping” movement with gentle pressure across the top.
+Again, use the “scraping” movement with gentle pressure across the top.
 The plug should “pop” out.

 A Fast Way to Remove Blackheads